-Cloud services is not only a rising trend in technology market, it also is an inseparable part of our daily life.
+Cloud services are not only a rising trend in the technology market, it also is an inseparable part of our daily life.
 It appears everywhere, even though we rarely notice it.
 You start your day by interacting with the cloud via checking your phone for new emails and messages before you even get out of bed.
 The cloud is there again when you use your phone’s maps app to check traffic conditions on the way to work.

-However, when it comes to choosing which cloud service platforms for your enterprise, we should have a better point of view about pros and cons of each platform.
+However, when it comes to choosing which cloud service platforms for your enterprise, we should have a better point of view about the pros and cons of each platform.
 Let’s take a closer look into cloud service comparison with TECHVIFY to come up with the best solution for your business.